Canada's Next Top Model

-Canada's Next Top Model (sometimes abbreviated as CNTM) is a Canadian reality show in which female contestants compete for the title "Canada's Next Top Model" and a chance to start their career in the modeling industry.
+Canada's Next Top Model (sometimes abbreviated as CNTM) is a Canadian reality television series in which female contestants compete for the title "Canada's Next Top Model" and a chance to start their career in the modeling industry.
 The winner receives a modeling contract from Elmer Olsen Modeling Agency, a $100,000 beauty contract from Procter & Gamble, and an editorial spread in Fashion magazine.

 CNTM is based on the successful American franchise America's Next Top Model.
 It is produced by Temple Street Productions in association with CTVglobemedia and CBS Paramount International TV.
 Three cycles have been produced and aired.

 Show format

 Each season of Canada's Next Top Model has eight episodes and starts with approximately ten contestants.
 Each episode, one contestant is eliminated, though in rare cases a double elimination or no elimination was given by consensus of the judging panel.
 Makeovers are administered to contestants early in the season (usually after the first elimination in the finals).

 The show featured several notable differences from its American counterpart.
 Each cycle of CNTM lasted just 8 episodes, rather than 10-13 episodes as is typical of the American series.
 This is partly because each season featured fewer contestants than in most cycles of ANTM, but also because each season featured no casting or recap episodes.
 Furthermore, no international travel was conducted for the first two cycles (presumably due to being produced on a lower budget in comparison to ANTM). cycle 3 featured two international destinations, but the show only stayed abroad for a few days, returning to Canada afterward for all eliminations.
 In the American series, the final 4-5 episodes are typically filmed entirely abroad.